 Let us first take a look at modes of public transport from Srinagar to Kargil.
 I will first start by explaining the bus journey and then will move on to other options.

 If you want to travel from Srinagar to Kargil by bus, then you would have to board the daily morning bus from Srinagar to Leh by JKSRTC.
-This bus starts from Srinagar bus stand and reaches Kargil by evening on Day 1.
+This bus starts from the Srinagar bus stand and reaches Kargil by evening on Day 1.
 The next day, the same bus starts from Srinagar in the morning and reaches Leh by afternoon.

 Srinagar to Kargil Bus Fare

 The total fare from Srinagar to Kargil is Rs.
 350 per person.
 If you want to extend your journey to Leh then you will pay another Rs.
 380 per person, making Rs.
-730 as total fare from Srinagar to Leh.
+730 as the total fare from Srinagar to Leh.

 Srinagar to Kargil Bus Timings